 If you want to travel independently, planning a trip to Iran has finally become easy.

-Through 1stQuest, the first Iranian agency to accept online payments, you can apply for your visa, book local buses (so handy for travelling around the country) and soon also domestic flights and hotels with your Visa or Mastercard.
+Through 1stQuest, the first Iranian agency to accept online payments, you can apply for your visa, book local buses (so handy for traveling around the country) and soon also domestic flights and hotels with your Visa or Mastercard.

 At the moment, the best website to check for hotel deals in Iran is still Hotels Combined.

-With more and more readers and travelers requiring tips and pieces of advice before travelling to Iran, We thought it was a good idea to gather the main questions in a single post so it can be a useful reference for future travelers to the Islamic Republic of Iran.
+With more and more readers and travelers requiring tips and pieces of advice before traveling to Iran, We thought it was a good idea to gather the main questions in a single post so it can be a useful reference for future travelers to the Islamic Republic of Iran.